Semiparametric Efficiency Gains From Parametric Restrictions on Propensity Scores: Efficiency Gains from Large Parametric Models

-It is intuitive that the efficiency bound of the limit parametric model $\cM_\infty^p$ is equal to that of the nonparametric model $\cM^{uk}$ if the parametric model is ``flexible'' enough to approximate functions the nonparametric model does.
-Condition \ref{cond:score-is-flexible} requires that the limit parametric model is flexible enough to approximate (at most) two functions, $(1 - p_\cS^\ast (\cdot)) e_{tk}^\ast (\cdot; \beta_t^\ast)$ and $- p_\cS^\ast (\cdot) e_{tk}^\ast (\cdot; \beta_t^\ast),$ rather than all $L^2$ functions.
-Theorem \ref{thm:many-param-limit} claims that this is a necessary and sufficient condition for a parametric restriction on the propensity score \textit{not} to improve the efficiency bound asymptotically.
+It is intuitive that the efficiency bound of the limit parametric model $\cM_\infty^p$ is equal to that of the nonparametric model if the parametric model is sufficiently ``flexible.''
+Condition \ref{cond:score-is-flexible} can be thought of as a criterion of such flexibility and is shown to characterize when a parametric restriction on the propensity score does \textit{not} improve the efficiency bound asymptotically. \begin{theorem} Condition \ref{cond:score-is-flexible} holds if and only if $V^{p, \infty} = V^{uk}.$ \end{theorem}